-Resources to develop fish-friendly hydraulic projects
+Resources for fish-friendly hydraulic projects

 Planning and mapping